Elly De La Cruz: 2024

-Playing against the Los Angeles Dodgers on May 16, 2024, De La Cruz became the first MLB player since Ichiro Suzuki in 2012 to record four hits and four stolen bases in a single game.
-On July 8, De La Cruz stole his 44th and 45th stolen bases against the Colorado Rockies, thus setting a new record for most stolen bases by a Reds player prior to the All-Star break.
-The record was previously held by Billy Hamilton who stole 44 before the All-Star break back in 2015.
+Playing against the Dodgers on May 16, 2024, De La Cruz became the first MLB player since Ichiro Suzuki in 2012 to record four hits and four stolen bases in one game.
+On July 8, De La Cruz stole his 44th and 45th stolen bases, setting a new record for most stolen bases by a Reds player prior to the All-Star break.
+The record was previously held by Billy Hamilton, who stole 44 before the All-Star break in 2015.

-On July 7, 2024, De La Cruz was named as a reserve player in the 2024 Major League Baseball All-Star Game.
-On August 21, 2024, De La Cruz became the fifth AL/NL player since 1900 and the first shortstop ever in Major League history to hit at least 20 home runs and steal 60 bases in a season when he stole his 60th base of the season against the Toronto Blue Jays.
-He was the third Red to reach the 20–50 club, joining Joe Morgan and Eric Davis.
+On July 7, De La Cruz was named as a reserve player in the MLB All-Star Game.
+On August 21, he became the fifth AL/NL player since 1900 and the first shortstop in major league history to hit at least 20 home runs and steal 60 bases in a season, after stealing a base against the Toronto Blue Jays.
+He was the third Red to reach the 20–50 club, joining Davis and Joe Morgan.

-Over the course of his sophomore campaign, De La Cruz nearly doubled his amount of home runs and stolen bases—racking up 25 and 67 respectively—from 2023.
-His batting average, OBP, SLG, and OPS increased across the board as he received 618 at-bats in 160 games played.
+In his sophomore season, De La Cruz nearly doubled his amount of home runs and stolen bases, with racking up 25 and 67, respectively, from 2023.
+His slash line statistics (batting average, on-base percentage, and slugging percentage) increased across the board as he had 696 plate appearances in 160 games.
+He finished 8th in NL MVP voting.